l-lemesev/Xamarin.Slyce/Xamarin.iOS.Slyce/README.md

 Xamarin bindings for the [Slyce iOS SDK](https://github.com/Slyce-Inc/Slyce-iOS-SDK).

-Please see the submodule point in [lib](lib) for the exact SlyceSDK version.
+Please see the submodule pointer in [lib](lib) for the exact SlyceSDK version.